Python-PyQt/PyQt6-Docs/descriptions/QtCore/QLocale-NumberOption-RejectTrailingZeroesAfterDot-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x20
-    :digest: 1746ecff16316af267d3d5b2fbc3caa9
+    :digest: e5a0b7fee50d21487f0b037d7bf494fb

-If this option is set, the string-to-number functions will fail if they encounter trailing zeroes after the decimal dot when parsing a number in scientific or decimal representation.
+If this option is set, the string-to-number functions will fail if they encounter trailing zeroes at the end of the fractional part, when parsing a number in scientific or decimal representation.
 The default is to accept trailing zeroes.